panoply/syncify/readme.md

 ### Input > Output

 Syncify expects projects to have an **input** directory path which contains theme **source** files.
 Files contained within an input directory are written to your defined **output** directory path.
-The generated output will be reflective of your online store and in most cases you will add the output directory to your `.gitignore` file because it can rebuilt from input.
+The generated output will be reflective of your online store and in most cases you will add the output directory to your `.gitignore` file because it can always be rebuilt from input.

 If you are used to working from a single directory (e.g: Dawn) then it is important that you understand the difference between the **input** and **output** directories.

 # Stores (Required)

 The `stores` option accepts an **object** or **array** type.
-Each item will hold a settings object that contains references to your shopify store/s and their theme/s.
+Each item will hold a _settings_ object that contains references to your shopify store/s and their theme/s.
 For each store you define, Syncify requires you provide the shop name and theme id/s you wish to sync.
 The `themes` object uses a **key** > **value** structure.

 > Please see theme [commands](#commands) example for more information on how this is used with the CLI.